 A BV is incorporated by one or more incorporators pursuant to the execution of a notarial deed of incorporation before a civil-law notary.
 The notarial deed of incorporation must be executed in the Dutch language and must at least include the company's articles of association and the amount of issued share capital.
-As of 1 January 2024, the possibility to incorporate a BV digitally is legally regulated.
+The possibility to incorporate a BV digitally is legally regulated.